kingsmanrip/fasterInvoice/PROGRESS.md

      - Added support for displaying the proper invoice number
      - Added a "Draft" option to the status dropdown
      - Improved the display of invoice data in the list
+   - Improved invoice detail action buttons (March 2025):
+     - Fixed buttons at the bottom of the screen for easier access on mobile devices
+     - Increased button size and padding for better touch targets (following iOS guidelines)
+     - Made button layout responsive (stacked vertically on mobile, horizontal on desktop)
+     - Added proper visual styling and consistent colors for all action buttons
+     - Added bottom padding to prevent content from being hidden behind fixed buttons

 2. **Testing of Fixed Components**
    - Verified that invoice creation works correctly